Paul Jerome Williams – Chef Lecturer

 Paul Pearce – Deputy Head of School

-It was through my supervisory and management roles within the industry that I achieved the NVQ assessor qualifications which led me to a job role within a work based training company.
-This role involved assessing a range of hospitality qualifications across both front and back of house.
+It was through my supervisory and management roles within the industry that I achieved the NVQ assessor qualifications which led me to a job role within a work-based training company.
+This role involved assessing a range of hospitality qualifications across both the front and back of the house.

 Since joining NPTC Group of Colleges, formally known as Neath College, I have held the positions of Hospitality Assessor, Restaurant/Hospitality Lecturer, Senior Lecturer and am currently Deputy Head of School.